gregstewart/building-a-web-app-guided-by-tests/manuscript/chapter4.md

 ![Weatherly running on Heroku](Screenshot 2014-07-12 01.04.22.png)

-And there you are your Continuous Delivery pipeline has been created!
+And there you are your Continuous Delivery pipeline has been created and in less than a minute we go from commit to production!

 ##Recap##
 In this last section we: